 Some work on their gardens and lawns, while others clean their decks and get ready for summer cookouts and days by the pool.

 There’s a large segment of the market that wants to enhance its outdoor environment with better sound.
 And the audio industry has responded by providing numerous options.

-With all these choices, there’s a continuing debate: are portable or outdoor speakers better?
+With all these choices, there’s a continuing debate: portable Bluetooth speakers vs outdoor speakers?

 Here, you’ll learn what makes these two types of speakers different.
 And you’ll find out how to choose the right set for your application.